In Michigan’s Macomb County, uncertainty over ‘Bidenomics’

 Transferring groceries from a Kroger shopping cart to his car, Ernie Sambo pauses.
 “I think things are getting better,” he says.
 “I come to places like this and look at what’s on sale.
 They have a lot on sale.”

-At the back of the store, Kirk Troutman says he's doing fine.
+At the back of the store, Kirk Troutman says he’s doing fine.
 But the recently retired General Motors worker says many people “are hurting.”
-One of them is his son, who has three young children, and is about to get laid off.
+One of them is his son, who has three young children and is about to get laid off.

 Why We Wrote This